Data Quality Metric Library

 |

-The proportion of the total network Vehicle Kilometers Travelled (VKT), based on carriageway sections, with a latest classified traffic count record less than 5 years old at the end of the reported financial year.
+The proportion of the total network Vehicle Kilometres Travelled (VKT), based on carriageway sections, with a latest classified traffic count record with a count date less than six years old at the end of the reported financial year.

 Metric Purpose